 How to Conclude Your Video Résumé

-The end of your video résumé is very important and should include a call to action and the best way to contact you.
-Hiring managers tend to remember the last few moments of your video as they review candidates for a position, so you want to make sure your video goes out with a bang.
+The end of your video résumé is very important for your job search.
+Hiring managers tend to remember the last few moments of your video as they review candidates for a position, so make sure your video goes out with a bang.
 If you manage to make an impression and enable the hiring manager to get in touch with you, chances are good that you’ll get a call back.

 Always end your video by reaffirming your excitement and passion for the position.
 That final blast of energy will carry you far.
 Practice saying things like, I’m confident that my background and skills are a great match for your organization.

 Every good marketing piece needs a clear call to action.
 Because your video résumé is essentially a three-minute infomercial about you, you need to make clear what you want the hiring manager to do after watching your video.

 Make sure you give him a good reason to call you.
 For example, you may say, So if you’re looking for an energetic and passionate accountant with an eye for detail on your team, please give me a call right away.
 (The words in italics are the call to action.)

 Consider ending your video with a question.
 Curiosity is one of the most powerful human emotions.
 Asking the viewer a quiz question and then saying, To get the answer, set up a call with me, can be a playful yet powerful way to get the call back.
 Do you know any weird factoids about your field that people may be interested in?